run-ai/docs/docs/admin/integration/airflow.md

 ```
 The code:

-* Specifies the __runai-scheduler__ which directs the task to be scheduled with the Run:AI scheduler
+* Specifies the __runai-scheduler__ which directs the task to be scheduled with the Run:ai scheduler
-* Specifies a Run:AI __Project__.
-A Project in Run:AI specifies guaranteed GPU & CPU quota.
+* Specifies a Run:ai __Project__.
+A Project in Run:ai specifies guaranteed GPU & CPU quota.

-Once you run the DAG, you can see Airflow tasks shown in the Run:AI UI.
+Once you run the DAG, you can see Airflow tasks shown in the Run:ai UI.